 Strains of corona viruses like COVID-19 do not affect everyone equally.
 Make sure your employees know if they are at an increased risk of developing a more severe illness.
 Those at this increased risk include older adults, persons with chronic medical conditions (including asthma, COPD, and other respiratory-related issues), and persons with compromised immune systems.

-If you need additional assistance in reviewing the steps your company should take with regard to how COVID-19 impacts your employees, you may contact Robert Brooks at firstname.lastname@example.org, Michael Chittick at email@example.com, or Ali Khorsand at firstname.lastname@example.org of the Labor and Employment Law Department at Adler Pollock & Sheehan.
+If you need additional assistance in reviewing the steps your company should take with regard to how COVID-19 impacts your employees, you may contact Robert Brooks at email@example.com or Michael Chittick at firstname.lastname@example.org, of the Labor and Employment Law Department at Adler Pollock & Sheehan.

 An adult has a fever if, using an oral thermometer, their temperature is 100.4 (37.8 C) or higher.